When choosing a campus name or changing your legal name, please consider the information below.

 - Although Williams will make every effort to update your campus name in a comprehensive way, there may be existing lists, forms, etc., which include your legal name.
 Administrative staff, faculty, and academic staff have all been made aware of the campus name policy and will treat existing lists and documents with sensitivity.
 If you find that your legal name has persisted in a place that doesn’t seem appropriate to you, please contact the Registrar’s Office.

 Transgender students may find that the campus name policy does not provide the privacy desired.
 Contact the Registrar's Office for separate accommodations for the following:

 - On request, the college can redact your legal name from prior documents and external transcripts available to faculty, advisors, and academic staff.

 Your legal name will continue to appear on legal documents such as your official transcript, college bills, paychecks, and financial aid reports.
 If you are planning to legally change your name in the future, there are advantages to doing so before you graduate.
-To fully understand the nuances of using your chosen name, please contact [email protected] to discuss the process in more detail.
+To fully understand the nuances of using your campus name, please contact [email protected] to discuss the process in more detail.

 If you discover your legal name is not accurate, please bring in one of the following documents to the Registrar's Office so we can correct your record: